ISISNeutronMuon/MDMC/doc/pages/installation/docker/docker-compose-run.rst

 access the server, open the final URL (it should start http://127.0.0.1:8888) into a browser.

+To test MDMC and GUI visualisation copy and paste Python code from the tutorial `Molecular Visualization <../../tutorials/molecular-visualization.ipynb>`_ into the Jupyter notebook.

 **Recommended:** When finished using Jupyter, in terminal where the Jupyter server was started, please press ctrl-c and then answer "y" to shutdown the Jupyter server; this will exit Jupyter gracefully and help avoid conflict when